Dimkar3000/pricequru/Client/README.md

 ## Setup ENV Variables

-Fill your environment variables to `env.production` for production builds nad `env.development` for development.
+Fill your environment variables to `env.production` for production builds or `env.development` for development.

 ### Compiles and hot-reloads for development